AnthonyVadala/AnthonyVadala.github.io/colophon.md

 title: Anthony Vadala - colophon
 permalink: /colophon
 redirect_from:
    - /thirdparty
 ---

 This is my [colophon page](https://indieweb.org/colophon).

-My website uses [Jekyll](https://jekyllrb.com/) with a template theme designed by me, which is deployed and hosted on [GitHub Pages](https://pages.github.com/).
+This website uses [Jekyll](https://jekyllrb.com/) with a theme designed by me, which is deployed and hosted on [CloudFlare Pages](https://pages.cloudflare.com/).

 This website **does not** track users.